 The SVG format is the Grand Central Station of vector graphics, with branch lines to PDF or and the other compatible formats like as Adobe Illustrator, EPS and xfig.

-pdf2svg is handy used in conjunction with (almost) any of the other programs to convert between formats.
+pdf2svg is handy in conjunction with (almost) any of the other programs to convert between vector formats.

 Open source Inkscape can do everything, although I find its Adobe Illustrator pretensions (perhaps unfairly) grating.
-Aimed firstly at general vector graphic design, which means the functions you want for sciency stuff are not front-and-center, but it can be done.
+Aimed firstly at general vector graphic design, which means the functions I want for sciency stuff are not front-and-center, but it can be done.

 A fresh option leveraging web technology is Jarosław Foksa’s Boxy, a web app with pseudo-desktop apps for various platforms.
 I think it is free, but closed source?

 Minimizing size of